This post contains affiliate links. Please read my disclosure policy to learn more.

 You can start your day by adding a little honey to your lemon water or tea.

 Or you can use honey in a variety of savory dishes such as honey barbeque wings or wings with a spicy hoisin honey glaze.
+You could also use to to spice up canned corn.

 Not into wings?
 Then use your honey to make a spicy honey vinaigrette for your next slaw or salad.
 Or maybe use your honey to make kid-friendly honey-glazed carrots.
 The uses are endless.